bertt/sqlserver_docker_sample/README.md

 # Using SQL Server on Docker

 Sample for running SQLServer on Docker using docker-compose.
 The docker-compose file contains two Docker images:
-SQL Server and a web application.
-The web application connects to the database.
+SQL Server and a web service.
+The web service connects to the database.

 ## running: